Orcs Must Die! Deathtrap on Steam - User reviews, Price & Information

 Orcs Must Die!
 Deathtrap combines chaotic third-person combat with devious trap-laying strategy.
 Enjoy endless replayability as your War Mage grows stronger through roguelite progression.
 Repel relentless orc hordes solo or with up to 4 players.

 Orcs Must Die!
-Deathtrap is a tower defense, co-op and action game developed and published by Robot Entertainment.
+Deathtrap is a tower defense, third-person shooter and co-op game developed and published by Robot Entertainment.

 Released on January 28th 2025 is available only on Windows in 15 languages: English, French, Italian, German, Czech, Japanese, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese, Turkish, Ukrainian, Spanish - Latin America and Thai.